Jollywatt/typst-fletcher/docs/manual.typ

 // - `size` controls the radius of the arc
 // - `sharpness` is (half) the angle of the tip
 // - `delta` is the angle spanned by the arcs
-// - `underhang` is approximately the distance from the arrow's tip to
+// - `tail-hang` is approximately the distance from the cap's tip to
 //    the end of its arms.
-This is used to calculate a correction to the
+This is used to calculate a "tail hang"
-//    arrowhead's bearing for tightly curved edges
+//    correction to the arrowhead's bearing for tightly curved edges.
 // Distances are multiples of the stroke thickness.
 ```)

-You can customise marks by adjusting these parameters.
+You can customise these basic marks by adjusting these parameters.
 For example:

 #stack(dir: ltr, spacing: 1fr, ..code-example(```typ